For National College Savings Month in September, we discuss several burning issues about these popular college savings vehicles.

 The potential need for financial aid shouldn’t deter parents, students or other interested parties from saving through 529 plans.
 Because most need-based financial aid comes in the form of loans, any savings that the student can tap to cover higher education costs will reduce the amount of debt they have to assume.

 Prior to investing in a 529 Plan investors should consider whether the investor’s or designated beneficiary’s home state offers any state tax or other state benefits such as financial aid, scholarship funds, and protections from creditors that are only available for investments in such state’s qualified tuition program.
-Withdrawals used for qualified expenses are

 This material is for general information only and is not intended to provide specific advice or recommendations for any individual.
 There is no assurance that the views or strategies discussed are suitable for all investors or will yield positive outcomes.
 Investing involves risks including possible loss of principal.
 This material was prepared by LPL Financial.
 Securities and advisory services offered through LPL Financial (LPL), a registered investment advisor and broker-dealer (member FINRA/SIPC).